ironhack-labs/lab-css-spotify-clone/README.md

 <br>

 All of the necessary assets and images are already provided.
-You might also find it useful to resort to the **[full-length PDF version of the website](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/spotify-prototype.pdf)** as reference.
+You might also find it useful to resort to the **[full-length PDF version of the website](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/spotify-prototype.pdf)** as a reference.

 ## Requirements